ArkhamElders/YARD/en-EN/003 - Creating Wanderers.md

 Creating your own character is, for many players, one of the most important aspects of the game.
 It’s no wonder—this is where much of the magic of RPGs lies.
 So let’s get to the heart of it.

 Wanderers are defined by six main traits, known as Attributes.
 Each one directly affects skills, movement range, and the development of Vitality Points and Mystic Energy as your character advances.
+When properly advanced (above 14 points), they also allow for an occasional special action (usually once per scenario)—you’ll find these described under each attribute.

 Determining attribute values is very simple and can be done in two ways.